bitfield/ftl-fundamentals/08/README.md

 * One input zero, the other negative
 * Both inputs zero

-And so on!
-Update the test to include a total of ten different test cases (that is, ten different pairs of inputs and expected results).
+**TASK:** Update the test to include a total of five different test cases (that is, five different pairs of inputs and expected results).

-When you've done that, implement the `calculator` package and the `Add` function to make the test pass.
+**TASK:** Create the `calculator` package and write the `Add` function to make the test pass.
 You'll need to create a `calculator.go` file and run `go mod init calculator` to create the `go.mod` file declaring this package.
 Have a look at previous exercises if you're not quite sure how to do this.

-Once you've made the test pass, to make sure the test is really working, deliberately change one of the expectations to be wrong.
+**TASK:** Once you've made the test pass, let's make sure the test is really working, by deliberately changing one of the expectations to be wrong.
 For example, try a test case like this:

 ```go
 {a: 1, b: 1, want: 3}